Skip to content

 microagent create

 create builds a workspace and records it under --state-dir.
-Unlike run, the state survives — you can start, stop, connect, and delete it later.
+Unlike run, the state survives - you can start, stop, connect, and delete it later.
+Use run for disposable one-shot work; use create when you’ll come back to the same disk.
 If the default kernel is missing, create installs it first.

 Terminal window